snowman-repos/book/project_managers/README.md

 Thank them and recognise their efforts publicly, but always offer your own criticism and advice privately.
 Even if they are performing well, it's your job to push them to always be better.
 Constantly encourage them to learn new tools and techniques, give them the time for training to practice what they've learned.
 Of course, you need to take this into account when formulating schedules and conjuring deadlines.
 It will pay off in the long run as they learn to work more efficiently and can accommodate a greater variety of requests.
 That means fewer bottlenecks for you.

 Ultimately, no matter whether you always manage to hire industry wizards or not, your team will only ever be as productive are you enable them to be, which leads us nicely onto the next section.

+#### Suitable Tools

+You're going to have a lot on your plate so you should make use of the myriad of tools available to make your work more efficient.
+We're not going to recommend any specific ones here but if it's your first day on the job then you're going to want to set yourself up with some or all of the following:

+* A easy to use task planner that syncs across all your devices
+* A note taking tool that syncs across all your devices
+* A timeline tool
+* A project planner, e.g. a kanban board or gant chart
+* Somewhere to store important details about each project
+* A shared calendar
+* A shared chatroom
+* A code editor
+* Whatever software you need to open design documents

+Use whatever you're most comfortable with, beit a notebook and a whiteboard or one of these all-encompassing bells-and-whistles SaaS platforms.
+Having a physical kanban board is a great idea because it's easily visible and accessible to the production team, but bear in mind that most of your work will need to be easily documented and shared.

 ## Facilitating Others